Michel Foucault: Early career (1951–1960)

+France: 1951–1955

 Over the following few years, Foucault embarked on a variety of research and teaching jobs.
 From 1951 to 1955, he worked as a psychology instructor at the ENS at Althusser's invitation.
 In Paris, he shared a flat with his brother, who was training to become a surgeon, but for three days in the week commuted to the northern town of Lille, teaching psychology at the Université de Lille from 1953 to 1954.
 Many of his students liked his lecturing style.
-Meanwhile, he continued working on his thesis, visiting the Bibliothèque Nationale every day to read the work of psychologists like Ivan Pavlov, Jean Piaget and Karl Jaspers.
+Meanwhile, he continued working on his thesis, visiting the Bibliothèque Nationale every day to read the work of psychologists such as Ivan Pavlov, Jean Piaget and Karl Jaspers.
 Undertaking research at the psychiatric institute of the Sainte-Anne Hospital, he became an unofficial intern, studying the relationship between doctor and patient and aiding experiments in the electroencephalographic laboratory.
 Foucault adopted many of the theories of the psychoanalyst Sigmund Freud, undertaking psychoanalytical interpretation of his dreams and making friends undergo Rorschach tests.

 Embracing the Parisian avant-garde, Foucault entered into a romantic relationship with the serialist composer Jean Barraqué.
 Together, they tried to produce their greatest work, heavily used recreational drugs and engaged in sado-masochistic sexual activity.
 In August 1953, Foucault and Barraqué holidayed in Italy, where the philosopher immersed himself in Untimely Meditations (1873–1876), a set of four essays by the philosopher Friedrich Nietzsche.
 Later describing Nietzsche's work as "a revelation", he felt that reading the book deeply affected him, being a watershed moment in his life.
 Foucault subsequently experienced another groundbreaking self-revelation when watching a Parisian performance of Samuel Beckett's new play, Waiting for Godot, in 1953.